aedobbyn/menu-builder/README.md

             * `adjust_portion_sizes_and_square_calories.R` does the same while decreasing the total calorie count in the amount that it was increased by the adjustment
         * `master_builder.R` does all the above while staying above the 2300 calorie minimum
     * `/solve`: solve a menu, do a single smart swap, and test its compliance
-        * `solve_it.R` uses the GNU lienar programming solver from the `Rglpk` package to minimize cost while satisfying each nutritional and calorie constraint
+        * `solve_it.R` uses the GNU lienar programming solver from the `Rglpk` package to minimize cost (randomly generated for now) while satisfying each nutritional and calorie constraint
             * Takes a menu with either nutrients in nutrient values per 100g of food or raw gram weight of nutrients, as specified by the `df_is_per_100g` boolean flag, and a dataframe of nutritional constraints
             * Some levers to pull here:
                 * Upper and lower bounds for each portion size